Marion duPont Scott: Awards

+Equine medical center

-She bequeathed funds to Virginia Tech to establish an equine medical center.
-It was founded in 1984 in Leesburg, Virginia, through her gift.
-A stipulation of the gift called for the Westmoreland Davis Memorial Foundation, which operates Morven Park, to offer 200 acres upon which the medical center was built.
-At the end of this 100-year agreement, the land reverts to Morven Park.
-The Marion duPont Scott Equine Medical Center at Morven Park is a full-service equine hospital that offers advanced specialty care, 24-hour emergency treatment and diagnostic services for all ages and breeds of horses.
+Scott bequeathed funds to Virginia Tech to establish an equine medical center, which was founded in 1984 in Leesburg.
+Her gift stipulated that the Westmoreland Davis Memorial Foundation, which operates Morven Park, offer 200 acres for the center.
+At the end of the 100-year agreement, the land will revert to Morven Park.
+The Marion duPont Scott Equine Medical Center is a full-service equine hospital which offers advanced specialty care, 24-hour emergency treatment and diagnostic services for all ages and breeds of horses.
 The hospital sees approximately 3,000 horses annually, and employs 120 equine healthcare professionals.
-The Marion duPont Scott Equine Medical Center at Morven Park is affiliated with the Virginia–Maryland Regional College of Veterinary Medicine.
+It is affiliated with the Virginia–Maryland Regional College of Veterinary Medicine.